 In this post, I’ll explain what all those numbers are at the bottom of your Peloton bike’s screen.
 I’m going to skip the FTP and heart rate numbers… if there’s enough interest I’ll make a post about them in the future.
 You can use the contact form on this site to give me your feedback.

 Why am I doing this?
 Partly to show off, I suppose.
 Partly to share my zeal for the Peloton bike.
 And partly to draw attention to my fundraising for homeless animals.
-If you like this post, please consider a donation to Birdie’s Medical Fund, which was set up to help pay the medical bills of animals at Main Line Animal Rescue.
+If you like this post, please consider a donation to TeamK9Buddy, which is raising money to feed and care for the animals at Main Line Animal Rescue.
 Thanks!

 Before I begin, a little disclaimer: I am not a Peloton employee, spokesperson or programmer.
 I am a computer programmer (for whatever that’s worth), and a total nerd.
 If I had any inside information into Peloton I would also have agreed in the past not to disclose or discuss it.

 THE PELOTON DATA DISPLAY

 Understanding the various numbers on your Peloton bike display is key to understanding how well you’re doing.
 You really can’t compare your numbers to someone else for various reasons (which I’ll skip over here), but you absolutely can compare your numbers to your own past numbers (assuming you’re on the same bike, because bikes vary a great deal.)

 Since you’re reading this post, I’ll skip over the part where I tell you why I think it’s important to understand these numbers, and instead dive right in.
 I’ll go through the numbers in rows, left-to-right within each row.